 Title II of the Americans with Disabilities Act (ADA) requires public entities, including universities, to ensure that their digital content is accessible to people with disabilities.
-The U.S. Department of Justice’s 2024 Title II Final Rule establishes accessibility requirements and sets expectations for addressing existing digital content that does not yet meet those requirements.
-Meeting these requirements involves remediating required digital content, ensuring newly published content is accessible, prioritizing updates to materials that remain in active use, and determining when older content should be archived.
-These expectations shape how digital content is created, maintained, and managed across UMB.
+The U.S. Department of Justice’s (DOJ) 2024 Title II Final Rule establishes accessibility requirements and sets expectations for addressing existing digital content that does not yet meet those requirements.
+Meeting these requirements involves remediating required digital content, ensuring that newly published content is accessible, prioritizing updates to materials that remain in active use, and determining when older content should be archived.
+These expectations shape how digital content is created, maintained, and managed across the University of Maryland, Baltimore (UMB).

 Required Accessible Digital Content Remediation

-Pre-existing electronic documents must be remediated by April 24, 2026, if they are currently used to apply for, gain access to, or participate in a UMB service, program, or activity.
+Pre-existing electronic documents must be remediated if they are currently used to apply for, gain access to, or participate in a UMB service, program, or activity.

 This includes documents hosted on UMB public websites and other public digital platforms, regardless of file type.